Pyenb/Smarty/README.md

 </div>

 Update: Repo is now archived, as I have moved on to other projects.
 Feel free to fork and continue the development of this project.
-Dataset needs to be unzipped and added to the root of the project.

 ---